 Fruit snacks are marketed as a way of giving your kids (or yourself!) a serving of fruit when in a pinch or on the go.
 Considered convenient, easy to transport and good for you, fruit snacks are just another fake healthy food and really not much better than candy.
 They contain corn syrup and sugar as top ingredients, not to mention the food coloring that goes into making them pretty and attractive to kids.

 Instead of these sugary, chewy treats, the smartest move is to just enjoy the real thing.
-Real fruit tastes better and ticks all the nutritional boxes, whereas fruit snacks donโt provide any nutrition.
+Real fruit tastes better and ticks all the nutritional boxes, whereas fruit snacks don’t provide any nutrition.

 13. SALAD DRESSING

 The best dressing I can recommend comes straight from your kitchen.
-Homemade Ranch Dressing made with super-good-for-you Greek yogurt is one of my favorites.
+Homemade Ranch Dressing made with Greek yogurt is one of my favorites.

 14. SPORTS DRINKS